acutkosky/loadit/README.md

 The file `metadata.json` contains the following object:
 ```
 {
-    "max_shard_len": int # max number of entries in each shard.
+    "max_shard_length": int # max number of entries in each shard.
 Each shard will store exactly this many items, except possibly the last shard.
     "length": int # a *lower bound* on the length of the iterator.
+    "compression": Optional[str] # what compression is being used.
     "length_final": bool # whether "length" is correct.
+    "version": int # a version number incremented whenever a breaking change is made.
 }
 ```
 Each shard file will be loaded by: